Mico27/gbs-setPaletteColorPlugin/README.md

 Grouped by the date each change was merged into the official [gb-studio-plugins](https://github.com/gb-studio-dev/gb-studio-plugins) repository.

 Only bug fixes, new features and feature changes are listed.
 Engine version bumps, patch regeneration, packaging fixes and documentation edits are omitted.

 ### 2026-06-14

-- Added custom script parameter / stack support to the events.
+- Added custom script parameter and stack support to the events.

 ### 2025-10-29

-- Fixed an unreferenced `DMG_PALETTE` and an inverted commit flag.
+- Fixed an unused monochrome palette setting and an inverted commit flag.

 ### 2025-06-02

-- Fixed the palette update commit using `stackpush` instead of `stackpushconst`.
+- Fixed the commit value being pushed the wrong way.

 ### 2025-04-23

-- The palette index is now ignored for DMG background palettes.
+- The palette number is now ignored for monochrome background palettes.

 ### 2025-04-02

-- Added a commit option to palette colour changes, and fixed an inverted parameter.
+- Added the commit option to palette colour changes, and fixed an inverted field.
 - Fixed sprite colour changes.
-- Added an event to copy another scene's palette colour data.
+- Added the event that copies another scene's palette colours.
-- Added a "get palette colour" event.
+- Added the event that reads a palette's colours.

 ### 2025-02-24